waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-09-08-self-and-world-04.md

   - SelfAndWorld
 description: I can't forget (but I don't remember what)
 ---
 Welcome back!
-Today, we're going to look at the other side of Tara Westover's memoir, and talk about the role of forgetting in writing memoir.
+Today, we're going to look at the other side of Tara Westover's memoir, and discuss the role of forgetting in writing memoir.

 ## Response task